-The Museum houses one of the largest collections of Hymenoptera in the world, with over three million pinned specimens.
+The Museum houses one of the largest collections of Hymenoptera in the world.

 Country of origin